Eastern Junior-Senior High School

-Eastern Junior-Senior High School is a public middle school and high school located in Greentown, Indiana serviced by the Eastern Howard School Corporation.
-It had 684 students enrolled for the 2012–2013 school year.
+Eastern Junior-Senior High School is a public high school located in Greentown, Indiana serviced by the Eastern Howard School Corporation.

 The school also contains the town's library, which doubles as the school's library.
 It is a part of the "Evergreen Indiana" network of libraries across Indiana.

 Demographics

-The demographic breakdown of the 703 students enrolled for the 2013–2014 school year was:
+The demographic breakdown of the 499 students enrolled for the 2023–2024 school year was: